xzxADIxzx/Join-and-kill-em-together/README.md

    * SAM TTS Engine for speaking messages via /tts command
    * Sprays and moderation system for them
    * Extended V2 coins mechanic
+   * Voting system to skip cutscenes or choose dialogs
 * Synchronization of everything
-   * Players, their weapons, weapons paint, fists, hook, animations, particles and even head rotation
+   * Players, their weapons, weapons paint, fist, hook, animations, particles and even head rotation
    * All projectiles in the game and chargeback damage
    * All sorts of items such as torches, skulls and developer plushies
    * Synchronization of position and attacks of enemies
    * Synchronization of special bosses such as Leviathan, Minos' hand and Minotaur
    * Synchronization of different triggers at levels
    * Synchronization of the Cyber Grind
+   * Synchronization of 2-S and 5-S
 * Translation into many languages
    * Arabic        by Iyad
    * Portuguese    by Poyozit